-The Police Jury's total OPEB liability of \$499,012 was measured as of December 31, 2021, and was determined by an actuarial valuation as of that date.
+The Police Jury's total OPEB liability of \$441,420 was measured as of December 31, 2022, the end of the fiscal year.

 Actuarial Assumptions and Other Inputs.
-The total OPEB liability in the December 31, 2021, actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the December 31, 2022 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified: